jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 const { createStore, combineReducers } = require('redux')
 ```

-now we will define our action types, in redux an action is an object, with a type and sometimes a payload of data.
+Now we will define our action types, in redux an action is an object, with a type and sometimes a payload of data.
 An action creator is a function that returns an action.

 ```js
 // action type constants